 “First we eat, then we do something else”

 Food is the way to a man’s heart is what people all over the world say.
-Growing up in an Indian household, the concept of diet or eating less voluntarily was never an option.
-Mothers or grandmothers no matter how much you ate, would sympathetically say “How have you become so thin?”
+Growing up in an Indian household, the concept of dieting was never an option.
+Mothers or grandmothers would sympathetically say “How have you become so thin?”, no matter how much you ate.

 The curiosity to taste different kinds of food comes naturally to most people.
 Eating one particular food every day is not possible especially when you have the means to explore.
-Noodles, pizzas, burgers, fries, noodle soup, pasta, different types of cheese, croissants, cakes, pastries, doughnuts, waffles, churros, ice creams and so so much more.
+Noodles, pizzas, burgers, fries, soup, pasta, croissants, cakes, pastries, doughnuts, waffles, churros, ice creams and so so much more.
 Each city in the world boasts of something different.
 No matter how much you explore the food around the world, it just doesn’t seem enough.
 Does it?

 The Beauty of Food

-But when you travel, food is a part of the culture, the norms and a way of life for a particular city or a country.
-Even in a country like India, the food differs from one state to another.
-The contrast of colours, tastes, spices, meat, vegetables come together and blend into one beautiful dish or dishes.
+When you travel, food is a part of the culture, the norms and a way of life for a particular city or a country.
+And in a country like India, the food differs greatly from one state to another.
+The contrast of colours, tastes, spices, meats, and vegetables come together and blend into one beautiful dish or dishes.

 Such is Bengali cuisine.

-A culture going back centuries, Bengal as it was known before the partition of India was a pinnacle of culture, food and a juxtapose of Hindu, Muslim and Christian culture due to its British influence; such is the beauty of Bengali cuisine.
+A culture going back centuries, Bengal as it was known before the partition of India, was a pinnacle of culture, food; a juxtaposition of Hindu, Muslim and Christian cultures due to its varied influences.

 If you take a trip to Kolkata, you can see the city transform as you travel.
 From the skyscrapers, it comes down to age-old buildings standing strong since the time of British rule.